JorgePe/BOOSTreveng/README.md

 # BOOSTreveng

-Documenting my findings on reverse engineering the LEGO BOOST Hub.
+Documenting my findings on reverse engineering the LEGO BOOST Move Hub.
 My main interest is using Linux (MINDSTORMS EV3 with ev3dev) but this information might be usefull to everybody.

 DISCLAIMER: